venam/2bwm/README.md

-MCWM-Beast
+2bwm
 ==========
-A fast floating WM written over the XCB library derived from mcwm written by Michael Cardell.<br>
+A fast floating WM  with the particularity of having 2 borders written over the XCB library and derived from mcwm written by Michael Cardell.<br>
-mcwm-beast is a minimalist window manager for the X Window System written directly on top of the X protocol C-language Binding, XCB. <br>
+2bwm is a minimalist window manager for the X Window System written directly on top of the X protocol C-language Binding, XCB. <br>
-It is a traditional floating window manager with no fancy smarts like those in modern tiling window managers.<br>
-In mcwm-beast all functions are available from the keyboard but a pointing device can be used for move, resize and raise/lower.<br>
+In 2bWM everything is accessible from the keyboard but a pointing device can be used for move, resize and raise/lower.<br>
-MCWM-Beast will soon be renamed.<br>
+The name has recently changed from mcwm-beast to 2bwm<br>

 Features:
 =========
 You can check what mcwm already had here: <br>
 http://www.hack.org/mc/hacks/mcwm/features.html<br>
 http://www.hack.org/mc/hacks/mcwm/<br>

-The data size might not be as "small" as it used to be but it's still lightweight, memory consumption is diminished and binary size also.<br>
-When talking in size proportion, the bin is 28KB, when dwm bin is 33KB, dvtm 37KB,i3 343KB.
+When talking in size proportion, 2bwm binary is 28KB, when dwm bin is 33KB, dvtm 37KB, and i3 343KB.

 ```
-raptor $ size /usr/local/bin/mcwm
+raptor $ size /usr/local/bin/2bwm
     text   data    bss    dec    hex   filename
-    24851  1904    664  27419   6b1b   /usr/local/bin/mcwm
+    24851  1904    664  27419   6b1b   /usr/local/bin/2bwm
-raptor ~/BUILDING/40k/mcwm-beast $ size /usr/bin/i3
+raptor $ size /usr/bin/i3
     text    data    bss    dec    hex   filename
     284247  10020   5704 299971  493c3  /usr/bin/i3
 raptor $ size /usr/local/bin/dwm